skinnytwinvale/stocks-analysis/README.md

 ### Future Users

-Using VBA with the information given, I was able to make the code more efficient by making the data overall easier to read for future users.
+Using VBA with the information I was given, I was able to make the code more efficient by making the data overall easier to read, change, and use for future users.

 # Results